5 Surprising Benefits of B12 Shots

 How Quickly Does a B12 Shot Work?

-Pretty darn quickly.
-Anazao MD says, “Within 48 to 72 hours, your body will begin to make new red blood cells.
-For mild deficiencies, you may need two to three injections over several weeks to notice peak impact.”
+“Within 48 to 72 hours, your body will begin to make new red blood cells.
+For mild deficiencies, you may need two to three injections over several weeks to notice peak impact,” says a wellness source from Anazao MD.

 This brings up a couple of important points.